JHP4911/tdamdouni.github.io/_posts/2016-06-05-made-in-germany.md

 tags:       tech, engineering, testing, quality
 ---

-# Made in Germany vs. Made in China

 ## Engineering satisfaction leads to high quality submission

 Made in Germany stands for quality, trust and innovation.
 These engineering standards won't be able to achieve without good engineering management and well-adapted evolution process.